MartinRep/StoraAPI/README.md

 This will bring you to bash shell.

 ## Compile and run board_API test
 `gcc board_api.c -o cputemp`
 `/.cputemp`

 ## Test Demo

-CPU temp and FAN speed SLOWDOWN test example output
+CPU temp and FAN speed SLOWDOWN test example output.
+Duty cycle goes from `0f` which is Maximum FAN speed to a `00`.
+This is a Minimum Fan speed.
+Didn't find the way to turn off completely, yet.
 ![Temp and FAN test demo](https://github.com/MartinRep/StoraAPI/blob/master/Resources/InitTestScreenShot.PNG)